niconunez96/DDD-Guide-EmailCampaigns/README.md

 # Bussiness rules

-1. As a user I want to create my campaigns with a subject and body
+1. As a user I want to create my campaigns with: name, subject, body and sender
 2. As a user I want to schedule my campaigns to be sent out at a specified date
-3. As a user I want to create contact lists
+3. As a user I want to know the status of my campaign
-4. As a user I want to specify contact lists for a campaign
+4. As a user I want to create contact lists
-5. As a user I want to know the status of my campaign
+5. As a user I want to specify contact lists for a campaign
-6. Users will have a daily send limit
+6. As a user I want to know the delivery status of my recipients
-7. As a user I want to know the delivery status of my recipients
+7. Users will have a daily send limit

 # DDD
 ## Domain modeling